devonfw-ng-adv-training/team_planning/README.md

-# :spades: JSCommunity Team Planing Page
+# :spades: JSCommunity Team Planning Page

-TODO
+HowTo - for the concrete Schools and their days mark the following:

+:palm_tree: - I am on Vacation

+:x: - for NO-GO - not possible because of other Company related activities

+:heavy_check_mark: - OK for me

 ## Communication